roots/docs/trellis/debugging-php.md

 - debug and profile PHP applications and scripts
 - interactively debug running code
 - measure the performance of your application
+- see the state of your application at a point in time

 Xdebug gives you all sorts of visibility into the internals of your application, like what variable values are at a certain point in time, what functions are taking a long time to execute, as well as what the return values of functions are.
 It gives you the ability to step through the execution of your application function by function, or even line by line if you really want to.